evagoras/cfml-zpl/README.md

 <li>To a network IP printer</li>
 </ol>

-The code is a copy from a project which I worked on some time ago.
-Therefore, please excuse the use of tags.
-It also needs some cleaning (contains extra code such as queries which were useful for that project).
-Feel free to branch and clean it up if you like.
+The code is a copy from a project which I worked on some time ago, therefore please excuse the use of tags.

+<h3>How to use</h3>
+You need to download the `zpl.cfc` and extract somewhere in your app.
+In the `index.cfm` file there is an example that shows how to use the component.